Camper Fascia Fibrosis

 2. Post-Surgical Complications: Scar tissue forming after abdominal surgery.

-3. Infections: Bacterial or viral infections that affect the tissue.
+3. Infections: or infections that affect the tissue.

 4. Obesity: Excessive fat may predispose the tissue to inflammation and scarring.